-- obtaining an understanding of the legal and regulatory framework applicable to the Company's operations. - obtaining an understanding of the control environment in monitoring compliance with laws and regulations. - enquiring of the Directors and other management of instances of non-compliance.
+- Obtaining an understanding of the legal and regulatory framework applicable to the Company's operations. - Obtaining an understanding of the control environment in monitoring compliance with laws and regulations. - Enquiring of the of those charged with governance of any instances of non-compliance.